Main Street Live in Daytona Beach

 - When was Main Street Live in Daytona Beach last inspected?

-- Main Street Live in Daytona Beach was last inspected by Florida DBPR on February 26, 2026.
-The result was: Inspection Completed - No Further Action.
+- Main Street Live in Daytona Beach was last inspected by Florida DBPR on June 10, 2026.
+The result was: Administrative complaint recommended.

 - What are the most common violations at Main Street Live in Daytona Beach?

-- The most frequently cited violations at Main Street Live in Daytona Beach are: Proper sewage disposal, Proper hand/arm washing, Proper cooking temps.
+- The most frequently cited violations at Main Street Live in Daytona Beach are: Proper cooking temps, Proper sewage disposal, Proper hand/arm washing.

 - How many health inspections has Main Street Live in Daytona Beach had?